 In essence, procure-to-pay is a simple process.
 A requisition is created to purchase goods and then is sent to the appropriate manager for approval.
 From here, an order is placed, the goods are delivered and the accounts payable team receive an invoice and pay it.

 However, the majority of organizations struggle with parts of this process.
 The process is made up of a number of smaller components such as supplier management, purchase requisitioning, invoice capture, and invoice matching, all of which present their own difficulties.

 Technology is now streamlining and automating the process of buying and selling.
 This reduces inefficiencies and costs while freeing up the time of employees to focus on more value-added tasks.
 However, the majority of organizations haven’t implemented any automation technology.
-A report by Paystream Advisors found that only 1 out of 3 organizations say that they utilize an eProcurement solution.
+A report by Levvel Research found that only 53% of organizations say that they utilize an eProcurement solution.
 Furthermore, only 19% of organizations say that they have a fully integrated process flow between procurement, accounts payable and payments.

 1. Controlling Non-Trade Spend

 Non-trade spend is spend on goods and services that will not be re-sold.
 Products and services such as stationery, electricity bills and cleaning services all fall into this bracket.
 In a lot of organizations, these products/services are paid for with a company credit card or petty cash.
 This can lead to the organization missing out on bulk discounts, maverick buying and potentially over-paying.

 We have found that when an organization adds a PO process to non-trade spend, they will typically spend 1-3% less.
 For example, an organization with a total spend of half a billion and a non-trade spend of $100 million (typically 20% of total spend) could save $3 million by controlling their non-trade spend process.
 With the right technology, companies can extend P2P and cover source to pay automation.
 End-to-end source-to-pay technology results not only in cost savings but also in stronger processes and improved regulatory compliance.